 Bereano, in an interview, called Riddick “a brilliant, hard-working, very mentally-organized human being,” and said Riddick has “tremendous experience” at BWI Marshall airport.

-Bereano has not registered to lobby for the company, however, but is described as an adviser.
+Bereano has not registered to lobby for the company, however, but is described by knowledgeable sources as an adviser and possible investor.
 In the past few months, Capitol Strategies LLC, another elite Annapolis government relations firm, has registered to lobby for HMSHost, another airport concessions operator that is now, according to sources, teamed up with New Market Development.

 Problems and solutions